 When you work for yourself, you have to learn many different skills to survive.
-Marketing is probably the most important discipline of all.
+Marketing is probably the most critical discipline of all.
 Without getting your brand out there, how can you even attract clients?

 With so much information at your fingertips, there is no excuse not to learn everything you can about PR and marketing.
 There's the classic Lynda.com for helpful video tutorials.
 Or insightful blogs like Copyblogger and 99u for further tips and tricks.